Skip to content

 It’s important to understand that the table command does not filter results that lack values in the selected fields.
 As shown above, the second row does not have an OpCode value in the event, but it is still present in the data.
 Use the search or where command to perform the additional filtering if you would like to remove those events.

-How Does the table Command Effect SPL Logic?
+How Does the table Command Affect SPL Logic?

 Another important concept to understand about table is that it impacts the SPL logic of the search.
-Any fields not explicitly included in the table command will ‘drop off’ and cannot be referenced after the table command is used in the SPL.
-In the example below, the field ‘test’ will not be available for reference after the table command because it is not referenced in the table command.
+Any fields not explicitly included in the table fields will ‘drop off’ and cannot be referenced following the table command in the SPL.
+In the example below, the field ‘test’ will not be available for reference after the table command because it is not referenced in the table fields.

 index=win*